 “And this is my second girlfriend”

 You compliment a woman on her rad tattoo.
 Before you know it, you are having beers with a polyamorous trio.
-We had some pretty interesting talks after that.
+We had a pretty interesting chat after that.
 Discussing love, drinking, life and other stupid shit.
-Never fancied I would talk so open to people so,…so unlike me.
+Never fancied I would talk so open to people so,…so unlike me honestly.
 What was that all about?

-It is can be pretty hard to approach and connect with strangers.
+It is can feel pretty overwhelming to approach and connect with strangers.
 But even if it’s not your nature.
 You can learn to do it!

-I learned it, and many others have.
+Many people have learned it from scratch.
 Once mastered, you’ll do it on auto-pilot.
 Listening to amazing stories of people you would’ve never met otherwise.

-Friends, family, and Google give you a strange look, and mutter: “go out there and, and,.. uuhmm meet new people, make friends,.. put yourself out there, … fake it till you make it,…uuuh, it’s not that hard.”
+Friends, family, and Google give you a strange look, and mutter: “go out there and, and,.. uuhmm meet new people, have fun,.. put yourself out there, … fake it till you make it,…uuuh, it’s not that hard.”

-Because how do you conquer your anxiety?
-How do you stop negative thoughts?
-Your inner voice keeps hamstringing you:
+How do you conquer that anxiety?
+How do you stop those negative thoughts that pop up?

-Thanks a lot brain!
-Nope, simply ‘putting yourself out there’ doesn’t work.
+Thanks a lot, brain!
+Nope, ‘putting yourself out there’ doesn’t work.
 Every time you try you hit mental walls.
-It scares you, leaving only one option: bail!
+It frightens you, leaving only one option: bail!

-Well, we are extremely social animals.
-We are born social.
-The first thing you do when you’re born is communicating.
+Well, we are social animals.
+We are born to be part of a group.
+The first thing you do when you exit the womb is communicating.
 Screaming your lungs to full potential.
 Bluntly announcing your arrival.

 Why would we ever talk about mundane shit like the weather?
-In a seemingly(!) rational culture, it looks weird.
+In a (seemingly) rational culture, it looks weird.
 But we evolved for a different context.
 We used to live in tribes of around 30 people.
-You would know everybody!
-You’d know your social status, your relationsips and who to ask for help.
+You knew everybody!
+You’d know your social status, your relationships and who to ask for help.
 Need to slay some sabertooths, call Tim.
 Make some fire, hotline to Susan.